sandibi13/zenodnf/README.md

 # Zeno

-Zeno is a modern and fast package manager built on top of `libdnf`, designed to bring speed and aesthetic improvements over traditional package managers like `dnf`.
-With a focus on user experience, Zeno provides a streamlined and feature-rich command-line interface to handle software installation, removal, updates, and more.
+Zeno is a fast, modern package manager built on `libdnf`, offering speed and aesthetic improvements over `dnf`.
+It provides a streamlined, user-friendly command-line interface for software installation, removal, updates, and more.

-**Please note that this project is still under development, and contributions are highly appreciated!**
+_Please note that this project relies on `libdnf`, which is currently being rewritten and rapidly developed.
+As a result, certain functionality may or may not work as expected due to `libdnf`'s instability._

 ## Installation